Mahaboobsab/Swift-UI-QA/README.md

 - In short:
 - .background(Color.red).padding() → background is tight around the text.
 - .padding().background(Color.red) → background wraps the padded area.

+## Question 7: What is associatedType and how does SwiftUI use it?

+- AssociatedTypes is a part of the mechanisms for using generics in protocols.
+-  SwiftUI view is making heavy use of generics and associatedTypes.
+- SwiftUI uses the associatedType in View protocol, where the body property returns an associatedType of View, meaning View can be any type of View like HStack, ZStack, or ListView.